🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 🔌 Your Tech Stack

-If your team runs on Google Workspace, Copper CRM is the clear fit — it integrates natively with Gmail, Calendar, and Drive.
-If you use a mix of tools or need Microsoft 365 support, Salesforce and its 5,000+ AppExchange apps are the better choice.
+If your team runs on Google Workspace, Copper CRM is the obvious fit — it works natively inside Gmail without any setup.
+If you use Microsoft 365, Salesforce is the better choice, as Copper CRM is not compatible with Outlook natively.

 🎓 Your Experience Level